cyberforge33/platform-gitops/README.md

 # install ArgoCD in k8s
-kubectl create namespace argocd helm install argocd argo-cd/argo-cd -n argocd
+kubectl create namespace argocd helm install argocd argo-cd/argo-cd -n argocd --create-namespace

 # for kustomize to work need to edit the config map and add this line kustomize.buildOptions: --enable-helm to the data section
 kubectl edit cm argocd-cm -n argocd